 When to negotiate an appraisal gap guarantee

 According to Jacobs, sellers in her area anticipate the possibility of a low appraisal value when considering offers.
 In a strong market, sellers look for an appraisal gap guarantee when evaluating offers.
-This addendum stipulates that the buyer pays the difference between the appraised value and contract price if the value comes in low.
+This addendum stipulates that the buyer pays the difference (up to a specified limit) between the appraised value and contract price if the value comes in low.
 With strong buyer demand and low home inventory, Jacobs routinely sees such clauses with offers.

 - In strong markets where appraised values aren’t keeping up with contract prices, sellers look for appraisal gap guarantee clauses when considering offers.